treeverse/lakeFS/docs/design/retention.md

 Objects are actually deleted by S3 Object Lifecycle Management, using a rule to delete objects with this tag.
-We shall document the required S3 lifecycle policy to use, as well as provide a single file and commandline to apply it to an entire bucket _if_ that bucket is solely used by LakeFS.
+We shall document the required S3 lifecycle policy to use, as well as provide a single file and command line to apply it to an entire bucket _if_ that bucket is solely used by LakeFS.

 This part is constrained by AWS S3 peculiarities.
 S3 has no batch